1. Mexico’s geography and size

 Mexicans are really friendly and kind

-There are two points of view:
+There are two points of view when talking about the people of Mexico.

-• Subjective: Almost everyone we met in Mexico went bananas when we asked for something, and did their best to help us.
-And I mean it: the people we met were friendly, generous and kind.
+Subjective: Almost everyone we met in Mexico went bananas when we asked for something and did their best to help us.
+And I mean it: the people we met were friendly, generous, and kind.
 And I usually don’t even like people!

 What is the economic situation in Mexico like?